 In 1824, Henri de Ricqles arrived in Lyon extremely curious about botany.
 He was intrigued by the peppermint plant and believed it had unique beneficial properties.
 He studied the plant vicariously through experimentation until 1838 when he obtained a fresh peppermint leaf extract by distilling fresh mint.
 This is how Alcool de Menthe de Ricqles came to be.
 It was originally created to be a medicinal mint spirit before introducing the soft drink version later in 1954.

-The Ricqles technique depends on a special method of extracting peppermint oil.
+Since 1838, the process of extracting peppermint oil has been the same, giving the product a consistent universal taste and smell.
 Fresh peppermint leaves are gathered and distilled in a unique steaming process.
 The distillate is then cooled to separate the peppermint oil from the water and then packaged.
 This process has been the same since 1838, giving the product a consistent universal taste and smell that hasn't changed.

 Benefits of Ricqles Peppermint Oil